 Logistics.
 Think about whether your dog will sleep inside or outside your tent.
 If outside, have a lead to secure your dog so he doesn’t go wandering.
 If inside, do a few trials at home to get your pup accustomed to the tent.
-Jake sleeps inside my tent with me—it makes me feel secure and I feel it keeps him secure as well.
-Figure out what works best for you and make sure your tent is large enough for both of you!
-Somehow I manage to fit 85-lb Jake into my tiny Big Agnus Fly Creek UL2 tent.
+Jake sleeps inside my tent with me and somehow the 85-lb lug fits into my tiny Big Agnus Fly Creek UL2 tent.
 It’s tight, but we make it work!

 Padding and insulation.
 A sleeping pad can provide comfort for your dog and help protect your tent surface.
 I pack a Therm-a-rest Z Lite Sol pad for Jake and he uses it both inside the tent and for lounging outside.
 At 10 ounces, it’s light and easily straps to the side of my pack.
 Now that he’s older, I think he appreciates the comfort.
 If your dog lacks thick fur, a coat or insulating blanket may be necessary.
 Check out Ruffwear’s line up of dog beds.
 Their Highlands bed and sleeping bag are popular choices for dog owners!